microsoft/frontend-bootcamp/step2-05/demo/README.md

 We begin the journey into Redux by looking at the store.
 The store consists of several parts:

 1. **State/data** - We represent this both with an initial state and with a TypeScript interface.
-2. **Reducers** - Responsible for reacting to action messages to change from a previous to the next state.
+2. **Reducers** - Responsible for reacting to action messages to change from one state to the next.
 3. **Dispatcher** - There should be only one dispatcher, which is exported by the store.
 We'll look at this in Step 6!

 ### Create store